Quick Stats

 Staff

-Elphanie "Sissy" Swift, Director of Grants and Community Initiatives Oversees all grant opportunities in support of YouthBridge's goals and manages all grantmaking programs, special projects, and technical assistance.
-Primary contact for Think Big for Kids and Fund Training Camp programs.
+Elphanie "Sissy" Swift, Vice-President of Grants and Community Initiatives Oversees all grant opportunities in support of YouthBridge's goals and manages all grantmaking programmes, special projects, and technical assistance.
+Primary contact for Think Big for Kids, Fund Training Camp, and Partnership or Merger Grant programmes.

-Andranique Ellis, Director of Philanthropy Manages donor relationships and philanthropy advisory services.
+Andranique Joe, Director of Philanthropy Manages donor relationships and philanthropy advisory services.

-Lori Shumake, Operations and Donor Service Manager Handles operational functions and donor services.
+Lori Shumake, Donor Service and Business Manager Handles operational functions and donor services.

 Officers: